thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 ## Prerequisites

 - Clone this directory into $BOOSTER_HOME (your choice)
 - Fetch all forked booster repositories _into_ $BOOSTER_HOME (Need to be children of $BOOSTER_HOME).
-Make sure that the remote from wildfly-swarm-openshiftio-boosters is called **upstream**
+Make sure that the remote from wildfly-swarm-openshiftio-boosters is called **upstream**.
+You can run `./clone_here.sh` to do this.

 Your workspace should like like this:

 ```
 .
-├── HOWTO_RELEASE.md
 ├── advance_version.sh
+├── clone_here.sh
 ├── current_version.sh
 ├── each.sh
+├── generate-licenses.sh
+├── HOWTO_RELEASE.md
 ├── next_dev_version.sh
 ├── prepare_rel_version.sh
 ├── push_latest_tag.sh
+├── push_to_master.sh
+├── README.md
+├── update_master.sh
+├── validate_licenses.sh
+├── wfswarm-cache
+├── wfswarm-cache-redhat
 ├── wfswarm-circuit-breaker
+├── wfswarm-circuit-breaker-redhat
 ├── wfswarm-configmap
+├── wfswarm-configmap-redhat
 ├── wfswarm-health-check
+├── wfswarm-health-check-redhat
 ├── wfswarm-rest-http
 ├── wfswarm-rest-http-crud
+├── wfswarm-rest-http-crud-redhat
+├── wfswarm-rest-http-redhat
+├── wfswarm-rest-http-secured
-└── wfswarm-rest-http-secured
+└── wfswarm-rest-http-secured-redhat
 ```

 ## Handle with care

-Please handle the scripts with care: they have been tested on Mac OS and Fedora, but may fail on other linux or unix systems.
+Please handle the scripts with care.
+They have been tested on Mac OS, Fedora and Ubuntu, but may fail on other Linux or Unix systems.
+(At this point, they may actually also fail on Mac OS, as noone except the original author doesn't use them in that environment.)

 # Actual Release Steps

 The release process is performed on the master branch.
-NOTE: the scripts expect a flag, `-c` for community releases, `-p` for product releases.
+NOTE: the `each.sh` script expects a flag, `-c` for community releases, `-p` for product releases.

 ## Start clean